lpoltn27/Shut_the_Box_markov/README.md

 - mathematical modeling of Shut the Box
 - representation of game states
 - calculation of legal moves
-- construction of transition matrices
-- analysis of absorbing states
 - calculation of probabilities and expected values
 - comparison of different playing strategies
 - determination of an optimal strategy using the Bellman principle